nosmo/docker-deluge/README.md

 Edit `deluge_config/auth` to change the username and password from `"my_user"` to something you'll use to log into the admin interface.

+To add additional plugins, just dump the egg files into `deluge_config/plugins` and add them to the plugin list in `deluge_config/core.conf`.